MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-field-suggestions.md

   - norliu
 ---

-# Field suggestion by Copilot
+# Use field suggestions by Copilot

 Field suggestion by Copilot is a feature designed for app makers.
 It assists in selecting the most suitable fields to display in your app when linking a data source to a control.
-Instead of using the default fields chosen by Power Apps, you can view up to 10 suggestion from Copilot.
+Instead of using the default fields chosen by Power Apps, you can view up to 10 suggestions from Copilot.
 The field suggestions are based on the data schema and your app's context.
 You can review the suggestions and adjust as you need, saving you time and improving the quality of your app.

 ## Prerequisites